StarlightInsights/StarlightDataWarehouseTemplate/snowflake/README.md

 create role if not exists developer;
 grant role developer to role accountadmin;

+grant create database on account to role developer;

 grant usage on warehouse developer to role developer;
 ```